sanjeev1508/Parkinson-Classification-using-CNN-and-Streamlit/README.md

    ```sh
    python main.py
    ```
-2. Modify parameters in `config.py` for tuning the model.

 ## Dataset
 The dataset used in this project includes biomedical voice measurements from individuals with and without Parkinson's disease.